 Cafe Miami – Hackney

-This is another spot that has become popular on Instagram recently.
+This is another spot that has become popular on Instagram for brunch in London.
 Cafe Miami is in a slightly random area on a street not too far from Hackney Central, but once you reach it you could well be stumbling upon a cafe in Miami!

 It’s only a small place but has a bright white and pink interior with super friendly staff.
 It serves Milkshakes as well as Coffee and a range of breakfast options from Homemade Pop Tarts to Pancakes to Sweetcorn Fritters like I had.
 It’s well worth going, even if it’s just for the insta!